kamou/pimp/README.md

 `pimp.avoid`

-Reset triton memory with current binary memory
+Reset triton memory with current binary memory:

 `pimp.reset`

-Load triton generated input back into r2
+Load triton generated input back into r2:

 `pimp.sync`

+Peek a memory value from the Triton cache:

+`pimp.peek size address`

+Poke (write) a memory value to the Triton cache (only do this if you know what you are doing):

+`pimp.poke value size address`

 ### Author:
 Ayman Khamouma ([@dsknctr](https://twitter.com/dsknctr)) ak42@mg.blackbunny.io